Alaiyadikkuthu: Reception

 The film was released on 10 August 2005 across Tamil Nadu.
 A critic from Sify gave the film a negative review, adding that "Sindhu Tolani as the female crusader and vigilante is adequate though she has to improve in emotional scenes" and that the film "needed more sensitive treatment".
 A critic from NowRunning.com wrote "though the movie is realistic, relevant and to some extent revitalizing, it misses on a point that you do not feel or sympathize for the pains suffered by victims of lascivious men".
-A reviewer from BizHat noted the film was "screeching, hysterical and distasteful".

-In September 2006, Kalimuthu Arjunaraja announced a follow-up venture titled Minnaladikkuthu (The lightning is hitting) starring Namitha in the lead role, with the same producers.
-However, the film eventually did not have a theatrical release.